boxuk/staff/README.md

 Staff allows people to look up email addresses, find out information about what people are into, see who works where and quickly find the right person to answer their questions.

+## Running the app

+Staff is a Play2 application.
+You will need Scala, Postgres and SBT installed.

+To get started

++ download the most recent version of Play2
++ git clone git@github.com:boxuk/staff.git
++ cd staff

+Create the postgres db

++ createdb staff

+Run the application

++ play run

 ## Deploying the app

 This application is built to run on Heroku easily.
 To deploy an instance to heroku run